Want to plan your holidays without using up all your annual leave?

 Final Thoughts

-Public holidays aren’t just days off.
+Malaysia public holidays aren’t just days off.
 They’re tiny windows of opportunity.
 Whether it’s to explore a new place, spend time with your loved ones, or simply pause and recharge, long weekends are your chance to live a little in between the busy weeks.

 So get your calendar out, start circling those dates, and plan something you’ll actually look forward to.
 Even a short trip can make a big difference.